-The accompanying Interim Financial Statements include the accounts of the Company and its wholly owned subsidiaries Tweed Inc. ("Tweed") located in Smiths Falls, Ontario and Tweed Farms Inc. ("Tweed Farms") located in Niagara-on-the-Lake, Ontario.
+The accompanying Interim Financial Statements include the accounts of the Company and its wholly owned subsidiaries Tweed Inc. ("Tweed") located in Smiths Falls, Ontario, Tweed Farms Inc. ("Tweed Farms") located in Niagara-on-the-Lake, Ontario, and Bedrocan Cannabis Corp. ("Bedrocan") located in Toronto, Ontario.
 All inter-company balances and transactions have been eliminated on consolidation.